Water Orton railway station

-Water Orton railway station serves Water Orton in Warwickshire, near Coleshill, England.
-It is owned by Network Rail, and managed by West Midlands Trains.
+Water Orton railway station serves the village of Water Orton in Warwickshire, England.
+It is owned by Network Rail, and managed by West Midlands Railway.
 However, no West Midlands Trains stop there; it is only served by CrossCountry services.

 History

 It was first opened in 1842 by the Birmingham and Derby Junction Railway on its line into Birmingham Lawley Street from Whitacre Junction.

 However the Midland Railway built a cutoff line from slightly further west to a junction at Kingsbury between 1908 and 1909.
 The station was resited in August 1908.
 Although the distance saved was only a mile-and-a-quarter, the junctions at Water Orton and Kingsbury could be taken at a much higher speed than the original one at Whitacre.
 The line from Whitacre to Kingsbury is used by only a few trains a week.

 Facilities

 The station is unstaffed and has no ticketing facilities, so passengers requiring a ticket must purchase one in advance or from the conductor on the train.